Install Export to Azure Data Lake add-in

 - Account kind: You must select StorageV2.
 In the Advanced options dialog box, you will see the option, Data Lake storage Gen2.

 On the Advanced tab, select Data Lake storage Gen2 > Hierarchical namespaces, and then select Enabled.
-If you disable this option, you may not be able to consume data that is written by Finance and Operations apps with services such as Power BI data flows and AI builder.
+If you disable this option, the Export to Data lake feature may fail with an error.

 Select Review and create.
 When the deployment is complete, the new resource will be shown in the Azure portal.